 Once you find it suitable, you can easily find it in Watson’s Pharmacy stores, OG Department stores and some NTUC supermarket.
 Suu Balm can also be purchased at several hospital pharmacies (National Skin Centre, NUH, Khoo Teck Puat Hospital, Changi General Hospital).

 We hope this cream will help you to relief the intense itchiness and break the itch-scratch cycle so that your skin have the chance to fully heal.
 Finding a suitable cream that works for you or someone you care for can be a challenge.
 What works for one person may not work for another.
 Another important consideration is that depending on your current skin condition, which may change depending on the flare cycle, so can the effectiveness of a product.
-Do read other natural skincare regime articles here to find a suitable product depending on your current skin condition.
+There are also other natural skincare regime articles here to relief itch and manage your skin condition.